Champions League state of play: Who has qualified from group stage and when is draw for knockout rounds?

 Group E

-Bayern Munich have already booked their place in the last 16, and they will be joined by Barcelona if the Catalans defeat Benfica.
+Bayern Munich have already booked their place in the last 16 as group winners, and they will be joined by either Barcelona or Benfica after they drew 0-0 on Matchday 5.

-Barcelona will look to book their spot with a win on Tuesday night at the Nou Camp prior to a trip to Germany in their final game.

-A Benfica victory would leave them in pole position to qualify with a home game against Dynamo Kyiv to follow.
+The Catalans have the advantage, two points ahead of the Portuguese heading into the final round of fixtures, with Barca facing a trip to Germany to take on Bayern in their final game, while Benfica face a home clash with Dynamo Kiev.

 Group G